 Applied Research

 This work is carried out in collaboration with public agencies, service providers, and community organizations.
-Applied projects inform the lab’s research agenda while respecting the independence of scientific inquiry.
+Applied projects inform the CSL’s research agenda while respecting the independence of scientific inquiry.

 Current projects include access and prioritization systems, service coordination, referral networks, and data infrastructure to support institutional learning.